coder-forge/lesson-tdd-consume-api-data-viz/README.md

 ##### creating our module and test files

-Next we are going to create our main file and a test file for it.
+Next we are going to create some files and their test files.
 Generally its a good idea for some standard when placing core files and the `lib/`, short for library, seems to be the standard with `nodejs`.
 Create the empty file `lib/Consumer.js`.